tayruxin/tp/docs/DeveloperGuide.md

 * `add c/TikTok r/Data Analyst s/pa d/10-12-2023 n/Ben Tan`

 ### Omit Alphanumeric Checks for Company Name, Recruiter Name and Role Parameters
+**Feature Flaw in Current Implementation**

+Currently, recruiter name, company name and role are checked for non-alphanumeric characters (defined as all characters other than alphabets and digits), and as a result, non-complying inputs are blocked.

+**Examples:**
+- `X Æ A-12` for recruiter name
+- `H20.ai` for company name
+- `Software Engineer (Backend)` for the role

+The above inputs are all currently blocked due to the alphanumeric requirement.
+The input validation may be overly restrictive, restricting possible company name, recruiter name and role.

+**Proposed Enhancement**

+Instead of the current regex check located within the Name, Role and Recruiter Name classes, the new regex check:
+- Allows periods (.) and parentheses ((, )) since these are common in company names and job titles.
+- Allows special characters like Æ and hyphens (-).
+- Allows any Unicode letter using \p{L}.
+- Allows for special characters at the start of the string as well.

+With the proposed change in the regular expression, the validation criteria for company names, recruiter names, and roles will be more inclusive.

+**Examples**

+Here are examples illustrating what will now be allowed and what will remain disallowed:

+**Allowed Inputs**
+1. **Company Names:**
+    - `H20.ai`: Includes a period and digits.
+    - `Klüft Skogar`: Includes a special character (ü).
+    - `Déjà Vu Inc.`: Includes special characters (é, à) and a period.

+2. **Recruiter Names:**
+    - `X Æ A-12`: Includes a special character (Æ) and a hyphen.
+    - `Anne-Marie`: Includes a hyphen.
+    - `O’Connor`: Includes an apostrophe.

+3. **Roles:**
+    - `Software Engineer (Backend)`: Includes parentheses.
+    - `C++ Developer`: Includes a plus sign.
+    - `Sr. Manager - R&D`: Includes a period and a hyphen.

+**Disallowed Inputs**
+**Company Names, Recruiter Names, and Roles:**
+- `@example.com`: Starts with a disallowed special character (@).
+- `Jane#Doe`: Includes a disallowed special character (#).
+- `$$$ Enterprises`: Starts with disallowed special characters ($$$).
+- `Developer!!!`: Ends with disallowed special characters (!!!).

+The new regex allows for a more diverse range of characters, accommodating special characters, Unicode letters, numbers, spaces, periods, parentheses, and hyphens.
+It still restricts inputs that start with or contain certain special characters not typically found in names or titles.

 ### Enhanced Flexibility in Phone Number Parameter Input